serverpod/serverpod_docs/docs/index.md

 :::

 ## Starting the server
-Start your Docker containers with `docker-compose up --build --detach`, it will start Postgres and Redis.
+Start your Docker containers with `docker-compose up --build --detach`.
+It will start Postgres and Redis.
 Then, run `dart bin/main.dart` to start your server.

 ```bash
 cd mypod/mypod_server